AaronLasseigne/active_interaction/README.md

 ```

 When you run this interaction, two things will happen. **First
-ActiveInteraction will type check your inputs.
+ActiveInteraction will check your inputs.
 Then ActiveModel will validate
 them.** If both of those are happy, it will be executed.

 ``` rb